 2. Next up, if you need coaching keep reading:.

-3. Lastly, if you need accountability, I have a *time sensitive* offer: I only open my 1:1 Accountability Coaching for non clients on occasion.
-Now is that time.
+3. Lastly, if you need accountability, I **occassionally** open my 1:1 Accountability Coaching for non clients on occasion.
+Ask me if you’re interested :)

 Read more & level up the second half of your year: